 Some time ago I was writing a tutorial in which I looked How two-factor authentication can be disabledi for the account Apple.
 Apple ID Or your account iCloud as it is called more popular.
 We do not encourage you to do this, as you risk running out of accounts Apple.
 To better understand what an account means Apple / Apple ID, in the following we tell you just a few things that someone who would have the password for this account would have access to.
 The account being composed From an email address used to sign up and The associated password)

-By default, you cannot use an iPhone, iPad, iPod or Mac unless you have one Apple ID.
+By default, you cannot use an iPhone, iPad, iPod or a Mac if you do not have one Apple ID.
 It is that account that you are required to create when IPhone for the first time or other device Apple.
 Through this account (email address and password) you have access to all the data stored by your devices in Apple iCloud: mails, pictures, notes, Calendar notes, reminder.
 For Mac users, folders Desktop si Documents they are synchronized in the account so they can be accessed from anywhere, if you have the user's password and account Apple.
 Besides these data, there are few users who have added Bank card data account Apple.
 There's nothing wrong with that.
 Only I can be Bought games, applications si Music from App Store si iTunes.
 These would be part of the data that someone with access to your email address and account password would have access to.
 Apple.

 The problem is as of when Apple developed and expanded the area of service use Apple Pay Through which they can be done Pay online for online stores And off-line payments, the interest of hackers for iCloud accounts has increased greatly.